Best Mild Homemade Sauerkraut Recipe (That Happens to Be Super Easy!)

 mild sauerkraut after 30 minutes

-At the end of the resting time, the mixture should be one-third to one-half the volume of where it started, like pictured above.
 There will be anywhere from a couple teaspoons to a couple tablespoons of liquid at the bottom.
+Give it a couple more stirs, pressing with the masher.

 Easiest homemade sauerkraut

-Note: Sometimes the liquid gets absorbed in the first couple of days and the cabbage is exposed to air.
-You'll notice that the top of the cabbage is starting to discolor a bit.
-Remove the lid and weight, stir up the cabbage, and press down again.
-Add more water to cover, replace weight and lid.
-There is a large syringe-type tool included in the Easy Fermenter Lid kit and this is when you'd use it (or anytime you open the lids on a ferment for some reason).
+TIP: Sometimes the liquid gets absorbed in the first couple of days and the cabbage is exposed to air.
+You’ll notice that the top of the cabbage starts to discolor a bit.
+You can leave it or remove the lid and weight, and press firmly down again to release more juices before replacing the weight and lid.
+There is a large syringe-type tool included in the Easy Fermenter Lid kit and this is when you’d use it (or anytime you open the lids on a ferment for some reason).
 Hold it over the center air lock and pump the air out one time.
-You'll feel a give and if you try and pump again, there shouldn't be any air left.
+You’ll feel a give and if you try and pump again, there shouldn’t be any air left.

-Ha!
-Just kidding.
-Leave on the counter 2 weeks, take off the fermenting lid and replace with a mason jar storage lid and put the jar in the refrigerator for 1 week.
+Leave on the counter 2 weeks, take off the fermenting lid and replace with a mason jar storage lid and put the jar in the refrigerator.
+UPDATE: You can eat it right away or leave it for 1 week more to slowly ferment a bit longer (do a taste test to see if this matters to you – I don’t wait a week anymore, like I originally did).

 • Topping a salad.